Skip to main content

 “Steve Matz was there when I needed him.
 Nobody expects to be a victim of a car accident, but when I found myself in that situation, it was overwhelming.
 Steve made everything easy.
 Steve did not accept the insurance company’s first offer.
 He held out and got me a better settlement.
 Steve is very kind and professional.
 I highly recommend Matz Injury Law.” — Sharon K.

-Frequently Asked Questions About Adjustment Disorder After a Michigan Car Accident
+Frequently Asked Questions About Emotional Trauma After a Michigan Car Accident

 Is It Normal to Have Anxiety After a Car Accident?